thomasballinger/dalsegno/readme.md

 There are a lot of directions to take this, I capped it off pretty arbitrarily because I wanted to be able to show it to people.
-The most pressing items:
+Some particularly relevant things to do:

-* fix up DalSegno.js to allow editing and stepping in the same embed.
+* Fix up DalSegno.js to allow editing and stepping in the same embed.
   This mostly works, but not all of the state transitions are covered.
-* move all effects to the effect canvas, currently the main lazycanvas is still doing extra work.
+* Move all effects to the effect canvas, currently the main lazycanvas is still doing extra work.
 * An alternate interpreter mode that does not save snapshots.
   This would be nice for publishing programs for use.
 * faster GC and fix memory leaks

-I have a lot of smaller fixes I'd like to make, if you'd like to contribute let me know.
+I have a lot of smaller fixes I'd like to make, if you'd like to contribute let me know and I can advise on your PR.
 Here are a few simple fixes:

-* AST highlighting regions are slightly off (one larger on each side)
+* AST highlighting regions are slightly off (usually 1 extra character on each side)
 * Set focus on mouseover for Dal Segno widget for keyboard events
 * Save current program in local storage instead of url
-* Save multiple programs at at time
+* Keep multiple programs saved at a time

-* Many more, if there's interest I can throw a lot of things up on an issue tracker
+There's lots more, if there's interest I can throw a lot of things up on an issue tracker.

 ## Motivation